LinuxCommandLibrary

 TLDR

-Install the base package, the Linux kernel and firmware for common hardware
+Install base package, Linux kernel and firmware

 copy